-North Gap Lake Trail is a 4 mile lightly trafficked out and back trail located near Centennial, WY that features a lake and is rated as difficult.
+North Gap Lake Trail is a 4 mile lightly trafficked out and back trail located near Centennial, Wyoming that features a lake and is rated as difficult.
 The trail is primarily used for hiking and camping and is accessible from June until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash